Original Air Date: December 4, 1959

 The Twilight Zone Trivia:

 - This was the first episode (of the first eighteen episodes) which ran into issues with the censors.
-Rod Serling had originally written that the British soldiers called for tea, but one of the sponsors was Instant Coffee, so the language was changed to simply refer vaguely to a “tray” and other references to coffee rather than tea were included in the episode.
+Rod Serling had originally written that the British sailors called for tea, but one of the show sponsors was Sanka Coffee (under General Foods), so the language was changed to simply refer vaguely to a “tray.”
+Other references to coffee, rather than tea, were inserted into this episode.

 - In the 1960 issue of Broadcasting, Serling complained: “You can’t ‘ford’ a river if it’s sponsored by Chevy; you can’t offer someone a ‘match’ if it’s sponsored by Ronson lighters.”
 Marc Scott Zicree joked in The Twilight Zone Companion that it was a good thing the sponsor did not realize that people could drink water, or else the episode would have happened on dry land.